 It’s an all-American day in Lakeland on July 4, including a Lakeland Flying Tigers baseball game followed by live music and a fireworks spectacular at Publix Field at Joker Marchant Stadium.
 Elsewhere in Polk County, Red, White and BOOM will take to the skies above LEGOLAND Florida; special 3-D glasses will turn the fireworks into exploding bricks.

 New Smyrna Beach

-The St. Pete Pier sets the scene for fireworks this 4th of July weekend, and it’s celebrating its first anniversary this weekend, too.
-The three-day “The Fourth” Independence Day Celebration at the pier culminates with a fireworks show at 9 p.m. on the 4th of July; the show in the sky will be visible from most downtown St. Pete waterfront parks, including North Straub Park, Vinoy Park, Demen’s Landing, Bayshore Drive and more.
+The St. Pete Pier sets the scene for fireworks this 4th of July weekend.
+The “The Fourth” Independence Day Celebration at the pier will light up the night with a fireworks show at 9 p.m.
+The show in the sky will be visible from most downtown St. Pete waterfront parks, including North Straub Park, Vinoy Park, Demen’s Landing, Bayshore Drive and more.

-Cape Coral is ready for Red, White & Boom! this year — are you?
+Cape Coral (near Fort Myers) is ready for Red, White & Boom! this year — are you?
 Tune into Cat Country 107.1 to hear the soundtrack that goes along with the American Fireworks Spectacular that explodes in the Cape Coral sky at 9:30 p.m.

 West Palm Beach

 Make your way to the West Palm Beach Waterfront for the 4th on Flagler and wait for the fireworks to begin at 9:09 p.m.
 We’re not sure why that specific time — not 9 p.m. or 9:15 p.m. — but what we do know is it’s sure to be fun!

 The Intracoastal will light up when Red, White & Blue With a Waterfront View blasts off at 9:30 p.m. on July 4 in Boynton Beach.
 Before the sky-high show, watch another dazzling display when athletes surf the sky on water-propelled jet boards!